Tampa Flats Fishing

 • What is the deposit and cancellation policy?

-I normally take a $100 deposit on MasterCard or Visa.
-You can cancel any trip 48 hours in advance and pay no fee.
-All trips cancelled after 48 hours are charged a $50 cancellation fee.
-If you fail to show up for a fishing charter, your deposit will not be returned.
-If the captain cancels the trip due to weather or another reason, you will receive a complete refund.
+I normally take a $200 deposit on a credit card.
+You can cancel the trip 24 hours in advance and pay no fee.
+All trips canceled after 24 hours are charged a $100 cancellation fee.
+If you fail to show up, at the designated time and place, for your fishing charter, your credit card will be charged an additional $200.
+If the captain cancels the charter due to weather or any other reason, you will receive a complete 100% refund.

 • Is gratuity expected and how much?